som-shahlab/shahlab-blog/README.md

-# Shah Lab Public Website
+# Shah Lab Blog site

-Public website for Shah lab.
+Blog site for Shah lab.
 Built on Jekyll.
 Based on the [al-folio Jekyll theme](https://github.com/alshedivat/al-folio).

+Adapted for the Shah lab by Karthik Vedula (2024).

+## How to make simple edits to this site
+The workflow for making simple edits (ie. editing text on existing pages, adding new blog posts, adding new pages, etc.) is very easy.
+Note that to make simple changes like these, you don't need to install Jekyll, Docker, or Ruby.
+For more complex edits, read the rest of this document.

+1. Clone the repo.
+2. Make whatever changes you want to make to _pages or _posts.
+Don't mess with other files unless you've read the relevant documentation below and you're familiar with Jekyll.
+3. Commit and merge your changes to main.
+4. The site will auto deploy.

 ## Table Of Contents